Nicholas-Campanella/NEOs-highs-and-lows/README.md

 ### MVP/PostMVP
+ -make the data display in an organized fastion based on N.E.O. attributes -add an appealing syle to the web site

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Find and use external api check
-- Render data on page
+- Render data on page check
-- Allow user to choose favorites
+- make the data interactive check